ANKIT-KS/SenseMe-IOT/README.md

 # SenseMe-IOT
 A project mainly using the concept of Internet of Things.
 Basic Description:
-This project Senses its customer when they are are in the viccinty, via Proximity sensors and then performs the designated tasks(on the connected devices) demanded by the customer using Internet.
+This project Senses its customer when they are in vicinty, via Proximity sensors and then performs the designated tasks(on the connected devices) demanded by the customer using Internet.

 Hardware part:
 Arduino Uno,